hustodemon/graphgenerator/README.md

 Simple webapp for generating graphs.

-Runs graphviz via shell under the hood (ALWAYS run the graphgenerator in isolation!).
+Runs graphviz via shell under the hood (ALWAYS run the graphgenerator in isolation (e.g. in a chroot or container)!).

 ## Prerequisites